47th Regiment Royal Artillery

 47 Regiment Royal Artillery is a regiment of the Royal Artillery in the British Army.
 It is equipped with the Thales Watchkeeper WK450.
 It is located at Horne Barracks, Larkhill in Wiltshire.
-It falls under command of 1st Aviation Brigade.
+It falls under command of Joint Aviation Command.

 History

 The regiment was formed in 1947 when 4th Coast Training Regiment Royal Artillery was renamed 47 Coast Training Regiment Royal Artillery.
 It was reformed as 47 Guided Weapons Regiment Royal Artillery and equipped with the Corporal missile in 1957.
 In 1965 it was renamed 47 Light Regiment Royal Artillery and equipped with the 105mm Pack Howitzer and then deployed to Aden in 1967.
 It saw service in Northern Ireland during the Troubles in 1973 and 1975.
 In 1976 it became 47 Field Regiment Royal Artillery, initially equipped with the 105mm light gun, before moving on to the Abbott self-propelled gun in 1981.
 21 Battery and elements of 43 Battery deployed to the South Atlantic during the Falklands War in 1982.
 3 Battery, 31 Battery and elements of 21 Battery took part in the Gulf War in 1991.
 21 Battery saw action in Bosnia in 1995 and elements of 31 Battery were deployed to Macedonia and to Kosovo in 1999.
 Between 2001 and 2014 elements of the Regiment were deployed on Operation Herrick in Helmand Province, Afghanistan.